 Ice Skate on One of the Many Frozen Lakes

 There are plenty of lakes to ice skate on in the Canadian Rockies and many around Canmore.
 The trick is to catch them just at the right time.
 That’s when it’s gotten cold enough for them to freeze over enough to allow safe skating (over 4 inches thick) and before the first big snowfall.

 My favorite places to ice skate around Canmore are Gap Lake, Spray Lakes, and Goat Pond.
 Rent a pair of ice skates and get out there; it’s one of the best things to do in Canmore in the winter.

 Canmore Winter Carnival

-Every winter in Canmore a carnival takes place in the first two weeks of February in celebration of the coldest months.
+Every winter in Canmore, a carnival takes place in the the last few weeks of February to celebrate the coldest months.
 The carnival is a wonderful and quirky mix of events, games, races, and activities, all of which are somehow associated with winter.

 Dog Sled Tour